deepbsd/darchi/README.md

 After that, I think I can begin to use curses-based library so the graphical installation for darchi.sh is more attractive and easier for newer users.

+## Concern

+Right now I have two separate methods for disk partitioning, one called lv\_create() and disk\_partition() I think.
+It's not called that but I can't think of the name right now.
+Anyway, I should consolodate all that code so I'm not duplicating my efforts.
+There should be one pipe that everything goes through.
+Only thing different is making PVs, LVs, and VGs.
+That's going to be different from just using physical partitions alone.

+I should just consolodate a lot of that code!